-I endogenize market integration by allowing investment in network reliability, either at the central level to maximize total welfare, or at the national level.
+Section 4 endogenizes market integration by allowing investment in network reliability, either at the central level to maximize total welfare, or at the national level.
 An increase in the capacity reserve decreases (increases) the marginal value of market integration if the foreign externality is negative (positive) and thereby reduces (increases) network investment.
-This strategic substitutability (complementarity) between capacity reserves and market integration causes downward distortions of network reliability because the capacity reserve is too large (small) from a social point of view under a negative (positive) foreign externality.
-Hence, investment in network reliability is unambiguously downward distorted.
-Decentralized network investment exacerbates this underinvestment problem further insofar as domestic policy makers ignore the positive effects abroad of improved market integration.
+This strategic substitutability (complementarity) between capacity reserves and market integration causes network reliability to be unambiguously downward distorted compared to the total welfare maximizing level because the capacity reserve is too large (small) from a social point of view under a negative (positive) foreign externality.
+Decentralized network investment exacerbates this underinvestment problem further because domestic policy makers ignore the positive effects abroad of improved market integration.